The Blacker the Berry (song): Commercial success

-Live performance
+Live performances

-At the 58th Grammy Awards, Lamar performed a medley of "The Blacker the Berry" and "Alright".
-Introduced by actor Don Cheadle, Lamar began the set marching onstage in chains, with a prison-like backdrop during "The Blacker the Berry", before transitioning into "Alright", performed around a symbolic bonfire.
+Lamar first performed "The Blacker the Berry" live alongside "King Kunta" and "Hood Politics" at Hot 97's Summer Jam on June 7, 2015.
+On February 15, 2016, at the 58th Grammy Awards, Lamar performed a medley of "The Blacker the Berry" and "Alright".
+Introduced by actor Don Cheadle, Lamar began the set marching onstage in chains, with a prison-like backdrop during the track, before transitioning into "Alright", performed around a symbolic bonfire.
 The performance concluded with an untitled freestyle featuring an illuminated outline of Compton, Lamar's hometown, in the outline of Africa.
-Throughout the freestyle, Lamar makes a poignant reference to February 26—the date of Trayvon Martin’s death in 2012.
+Throughout the freestyle, Lamar makes a poignant reference to February 26, the date of Trayvon Martin's death in 2012.
+On June 26, 2022, Lamar performed "The Blacker the Berry" at the Glastonsbury Festival.

+Credits and personnel

+Credits are adapted from the liner notes of To Pimp a Butterfly.